facebook/flow/docs/docs/00-getting-started.md

 prev: about-flow.html
 ---

-Please follow the installation instructions (00-installing-flow.md).
+Please follow the [installation instructions](00-installing-flow.md).
 This should put a binary called `flow` in your path.

 The simplest way to get started is to run `cd <root>; touch .flowconfig; flow check` on the command line.
 This performs a one-time check of all files under `<root>` and exits; since at this point none of those files are opted-in, ideally this should give you no errors.
 (If you do get errors, see the troubleshooting instructions **[TODO]**.)